BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-I got my first grant shortly after that and started making work.
+I got my first grant shortly after and started making work.
 I presented my first evening length work, One, Two, on a mixed-ability cast of six in 2014.

 How would you describe your current dance practice?

-I also make work, though not with the frequency that I’d prefer.
+I also make work, though not with the frequency I’d prefer.
 I just premiered a new installation piece.
 It was a bit experimental for Vermont, but most of the audience seemed to have a profound response.
 I also performed a solo at the Fresh Meat Festival this year in San Francisco.